 Increasingly frustrated, I began to ask around if anyone knew any sensible ways of putting on weight or building up strength.
 People just didn’t get it, and all I got was a lot of eye-rolling and comments about not knowing how lucky I was.

-There’s nothing lucky about waking yourself up in the night because you’ve rolled onto your own actual pelvis and thinking you’ve been stabbed in the pants by your own bones, trust me.
+There’s nothing lucky about waking yourself up in the night because you’ve rolled onto your own pelvis and thinking you’ve been stabbed in the stomach by your own bones, believe me.

-So, after months of eating unadulterated crap in a bid to try and get back up to a healthy size, I realised that I had to start going about this properly.
+After months of unhealthy living in a bid to try and get back up to a healthy size, I decided that I had to start going about this properly.

-So, I tentatively began researching ways to get my body strong, healthy and fit again, with a surprising outcome.
-In my next post I’ll explain more, but I’d love to know how you’ve ever approached getting fit, and if you’ve ever had any experiences like mine.
+So, I tentatively began researching ways to get my body strong, healthy and fit again, with something of a surprising outcome.
+In my next post, I’ll explain more, but I’d love to know how you’ve ever approached getting fit, and if you’ve ever had any experiences like mine.